alanpich/tvImagePlus/core/components/imageplus/docs/examples.md

 ### MIGX

 If you want to use *Image+* in MIGX you could define all *Image+* TV properties with a JSON string in the 'Configs' textarea in the MIGX formtabs field configuration.
-The following properties are possible.
+The following properties are possible:

 ```
 {